MstfTkrsln/ImdbExplorer/README.md

 # ImdbExplorer.com

-Explore movies, series, documentariesand games by advanced filters based on imdb
+Explore movies, series, documentaries and games by advanced filters based on imdb